- Preparing for Surgery

 - Remove all makeup, jewelry, and contacts.
 If you must wear contacts, please bring your storage case for use during surgery.

 - Wear loose, comfortable clothing that can accommodate a bandage, cast, or other type of dressing where the procedure is being performed.
-Keep in mind that our center is always kept at a cooler temperature.
-During surgery, you will wear a patient gown provided by the center.

 What to bring with you on the day of your surgery